tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The "obfuscated_ticket_age" parameter in the client's "pre_shared_key" extension SHOULD be used by servers to limit the time over which the first flight might be replayed.
-A server can store the time at which it sends a session ticket to the client, or encode the time in the ticket.
+A server can store the time at which it sends a ticket to the client, or encode the time in the ticket.
 Then, each time it receives an "pre_shared_key" extension, it can subtract the base value and check to see if the value used by the client matches its expectations.